 The estate inheritance plan reverts to the next most recent will if the disputed will is thrown out of probate.

-The will dispute would benefit the stepchildren if they were not included in the previous will.
+The will that is being disputed would benefit the stepchildren if they were not included in the previous will.

 Even if several wills are successfully contested, the stepchildren must be identified in one of the previous wills to have the standing to challenge a will.